 Live, Virtual SLU 101 Session: Students will receive information via email on how to participate with the live Zoom sessions for the session date they signed up for; students will receive this email around seven days prior to the session.
 The virtual live program will be a reduced modified schedule.
 For freshmen, we will be conducting the live portion across the two days of their live, virtual SLU 101 session; for transfers, we will conduct the live portion during the one-day of their session date.

-Yes and no. Students will be required to complete the online orientation modules prior to participating in their live, virtual SLU 101 session.
-During your live, virtual SLU 101 session, some of the presentations and activities will be required, and some will be optional for you to determine what is best use of your time and what you need from the experience.
-The Post-SLU 101 orientation modules will be required for you to complete during the rest of the summer.
+Yes and no. During your live, virtual SLU 101 session, some of the presentations and activities will be required, and some will be optional for you to determine what is the best use of your time and what you need from the experience.
+You must attend a SLU 101 session to be eligible to have your academic advising appointment.
+The Post-SLU 101 orientation modules will be for your to review on your own time during the rest of the summer.
 The SLU 101 orientation experience is full of important information that will help you adjust to college and have a smooth first year.

 Be on the lookout for an email in late spring that will share information on how to submit your photo online for your SLU ID.
 This email will be sent to your SLU email account so it is important that you start checking regularly your SLU email.
 Use the link provided in the email and follow the directions within the email on how to do the online photo submission process.
 You must complete the online photo submission process for your student ID to have it ready for your first semester at SLU.
 Your SLU ID will be ready for your arrival to campus in the fall.

 If you have not already done so, you can submit your immunization record and required tuberculosis screening directly to Student Health Center online.
-The health insurance enrollment or waiver process for the University Health Plan can be completed online once you are registered as a full-time student (i.e. after your SLU 101 session).
+The health insurance enrollment or waiver process for the University Health Plan can be completed online once you are registered as a full-time student (i.e. after you are registered for classes).